 Do you use Microsoft Word, Canva, or another program to create fun and educational worksheets for your kids?
 Or perhaps you are a whiz at creating organizational printables to help you stay on track?
 If so, you could be sitting on a goldmine!
 There are tons of people who love those types of printables, but are not able to make them on their own.
 So, they turn to places like Etsy and Teachers Pay Teachers to get their hands on them.
 If you think you have what it takes, consider opening your own Etsy shop where you can sell your designs.

-Do you have a quality camera and a ‘good eye’?
+Do you have quality camera equipment and a ‘good eye’?
 Are you a pro at finding good spots to take pictures and know exactly how to coax out people’s good sides?
 You, my friend, may have the makings of a great photographer.
 There are so many occasions that people want to memorialize in pictures- holidays, birthdays, weddings, family reunions, births, monthly baby photos, back-to-school pictures, headshots for auditions.
 You could be getting in on the action locally.
 Not sure if your photography skills are up to par?
 Check out some of the photography classes on Creative Live to learn some new skills.
 Then get out there and practice!

 Are you organized, have a great work ethic, and love helping other people achieve their goals?
 Do you enjoy doing things like using social media, customer service, and planning events?
 If so, perhaps virtual assistance is a good fit for you.
 Virtual assistants are all the rage among online entrepreneurs who love what they do, but need to outsource some of the day-to-day tasks.
 To learn more about becoming a virtual assistant (also known as a VA), you can find tons of books on Amazon.